starchykov/starchykov/README.md

 ### Hi there 🖖 I'm Ivan <br>
 Who am I?
 Well, I'm a mobile developer and I work at my favorite job, where my main task is to write code.
 I love to explore and learn something new.
-Here you will find some of my works that you may find entertaining.<br>
+Here you will find some of my works on Dart/Flutter and JavaScript that you may find entertaining.<br>
 - 🔭 I’m currently working on the Flutter mobile apps
 - 🌱 I’m currently learning new features
 - 👯 I’m looking to collaborate on open source projects